aziontech/docs/.github/PULL_REQUEST_TEMPLATE.md

 - #34 Add new edge application CLI commands
 -->

-### Related issue: <!-- If there's an existing Github or Jira issue for your change, please link to it here. -->
+### Related issue: <!-- If there's an existing GitHub or Jira issue for your change, please add the link here. -->

 ### Changes